paixaop/zwack/README.md

   * Simulate a runner's speed and pace test bike computers fitness, or virtual indoor bike apps.
   * Integrate a common treadmill with Zwift, sending data from the treadmill to the Zwift game via bluetooth

+# Supports

+At this time Zwack runs succesfuly on Mac OSX and Raspberry PI.
+Should run on Windows but it hasn't been tested.
+If it works let me know.

 # Installation